Austin High Scored a B. Crockett Scored a C. Same District, Very Different Price Tags.

 Austin High School: The Legacy Campus

 Austin High is one of the oldest high schools in the city and carries a name that resonates across Texas.
 The campus sits near Town Lake in the heart of west Austin, drawing from neighborhoods like Tarrytown, Zilker, and the surrounding central west side.
-A 92 in Student Achievement puts it among the top comprehensive high schools in the district.
-The 2,321 student enrollment makes it a large school with extensive extracurricular, athletic, and academic programming.
+The A in Student Achievement puts it among the top comprehensive high schools in the district.
+The 2,296 student enrollment makes it a large school with extensive extracurricular, athletic, and academic programming.

 The $799,000 median home price reflects the premium neighborhoods in the Austin High zone.
 You are buying into some of the most desirable addresses in the city.